MemberCluster

 the multi-cluster use case.

-CR supports the specification of list of taints, which are applied to the MemberCluster
+The MemberCluster CR supports the specification of list of taints, which are applied to the MemberCluster.
+Each Taint object comprises

 the following fields:

-: The key of the taint.value
+- key: The key of the taint.

-: The value of the taint.effect
+- value: The value of the taint.

-is tainted with a specific taint, it lets the Fleet Scheduler know that the MemberCluster
+Once a MemberCluster is tainted with a specific taint, it lets the Fleet Scheduler know that the MemberCluster should not receive resources

 as part of the workload propagation from the hub cluster.

-already selected for resource propagation will continue to receive resources even if a new taint is added.
+Any MemberCluster already selected for resource propagation will continue to receive resources even if a new taint is added.

-with PickAll, PickN placement policies.
+Taints are only honored by ClusterResourcePlacement with PickAll, PickN placement policies.
 In the case of PickFixed placement policy

-the taints are ignored because the user has explicitly specify the MemberClusters
+the taints are ignored because the user has explicitly specify the MemberClusters where the resources should be placed.

 For detailed instructions, please refer to this document.